johnsolo15/jquery-scheduler/README.md

 # jQuery-scheduler
 #### What?
 This is a simple jQuery plugin that allows for creation of events/appointments/reservations with clicking and dragging of the mouse.
 It provides a day view calendar with timeslots for multiple reservation items.
 Implementing is quick, and reqiures little development on the user's part.
-It is still in development with a lot of stuff to add, so this is only for deomonstration purposes.
+It is still in development with a lot of stuff to add, so this is only for demonstration purposes.
 #### Why?
 This plugin was started because of the lack of simple day schedulers available.
 There is an abundace of full month calendar views, but nothing for a single day.
 I was working on a project for school that would create a reservation system for our 3d printers, but couldn't find anything to display reservations.
 This project is what I wish I had found 6 months a go.